Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 -   **Transparency of Pre-trained Models:** The `1b-instruct` model from Meta performed exceptionally well, but it is effectively a "black box."
 The lack of transparency into its finetuning dataset makes it difficult to draw definitive conclusions or fair comparisons.
 It is possible the model was exposed to data similar to the evaluation benchmarks, which would inflate its performance.

 -   **Resource Constraints:** The scope of this project was constrained by time and GPU availability.
 This limited the number of self-consistency paths, the number of STaR iterations, and the overall breadth of experimentation.
 More extensive hyperparameter tuning and longer training runs could yield further improvements.

+-   **Availability of Finetuned Models:** Due to GitHub's file size limits (>2GB), several of the largest finetuned model checkpoints could not be included in this repository.
+While the scripts to reproduce them are provided, the final trained models are not directly available for download.
+The missing files include:
+    -   `reasoning_methods/fine-tuning/Llama-3.2-1B-SFT-Mixed-Reasoning/model.safetensors`
+    -   `reasoning_methods/fine-tuning/Llama-3.2-1B-SFT-Mixed-Reasoning/checkpoint-2000/model.safetensors`
+    -   `reasoning_methods/hybrid/star_models/star_model1/final_model/model.safetensors`

 ## Conclusion: Answering the Research Questions